YeabMoges/CNE310_Yeab/README.md

 ## Running
-Once installed you can run the program with running the file
+Once installed you can run the program with running the file.

 ```
 python ExpressWay.py